ankita-kadam/My_React_Learning/Episode01/README.md

 - Async and defer are boolean attributes which are used along with script tag
 - used to load external script efficiently into our web page.
+- When you load a web page there are 2 major things are happening in browser
+1. HTML Parsing
+2. Loading of script
+    I] Fetching script from network
+   II] Executing script line by line
+   -
 - We will be covering  3 scenarios :
   1] By normally using script tag
     - <script src >